-- 1. Place the pole saw on a level surface and remove the battery pack; refer to Removing the Battery Pack (page 15). - 2.
+- 1. Place the pole saw on a level surface and remove the battery pack; refer to Removing the Battery Pack from the Power Head (page 11). - 2.
 Allow the saw chain to cool.

 Important: Do not tension a hot chain; it may contract as it cools, resulting in an overtightened chain.